LianaTechnologies/lianaautomation-wc/readme.txt

 == Description ==

-LianaAutomation for WooCommerce integrates the LianaAutomation marketing automation platform with a WooCommerce WordPress site.
+LianaAutomation for WooCommerce integrates the LianaAutomation marketing automation platform with a WordPress site with a WooCommerce plugin.

 = Create Automations for your WooCommerce site visitors =